Helena from the Wedding: Plot

 Just before dinner, Alice and Alex are alone when she, displaying her insecurity, asks him "Do I look okay?", and he replies "You look amazing".

 During dinner, when it becomes clear Lynn is an alcoholic, and that Don and Lynn's relationship is rather strained, a phone call from Eve of the third couple lets everybody know that they are bringing along Helena, "from the wedding".
 After dinner and more wine-drinking, Don and Lynn head off to bed.
-Alice excuses herself to retire too, and Alex goes with her to tuck her in, as Don and Lynn nosily have sex upstairs.
+Alice excuses herself to retire too, and Alex goes with her to tuck her in, as Don and Lynn noisily have sex upstairs.
 Alex returns to Nick to converse, but the noise drives them outside, where Nick discloses that his girlfriend has left him.

 Back inside, over backgammon, Nick asks about Helena.
 Alex tells him she was a bridesmaid along with Alice at Eve's wedding.
 Nick senses Alex was attracted to her, though he was engaged to Alice at time.
 He says "You tried to fuck her!" but Alex replies, "Will you keep it down ...
 No, I didn't", and they both retire for the night.

 At breakfast the next day, Don and Lynn find out about Nick's break-up.
 Eve, pregnant, and Steven, a wealthy lawyer, arrive with Helena, as Nick descends from upstairs.
 Both Nick and Alex are clearly distracted by the presence of younger Helena, a very attractive British model.
 A bit later, Lynn, asserting her dominance in the relationship, insists Don fetch wine and cigarettes from the store, even though there is plenty of wine in the cabin.

 Alice and Eve go for a walk, while Alex, Nick and Steven go for a hike.
 Even though it is morning, Lynn heads back to bed for a nap, while Helena stays indoors to read.